NCDOT releases possible timeline for Redwood Road re-opening

 With that timeline, officials hope the bridge will re-open by September 21.

 "You have to build it so water won't flow into the construction site.
 So it's a lot of work.
-It's a very complicated project do to and it's decided a bridge would give us less environmental impact," explained NCDOT spokesperson Steve Abbott.
+It's a very complicated project to do, and it's decided a bridge would give us less environmental impact," explained NCDOT spokesperson Steve Abbott.

-While news of progress is welcomed, it comes amidst growing frustration over what many along the road feel has been slow progress.
+While news of progress is welcomed, it comes amidst growing frustration about what many along the road feel has been slow progress.

 "We shouldn't have to wait this long to have one of our roads fixed, especially a main thoroughfare between the highway and town.
 It's ridiculous," said Don Twarkins, who lives on Farmwood Road, right off of Redwood.